kortukov/realistic_knowledge_conflicts/README.md

-# Studying Large Language Model Behaviors Under Realistic Knowledge Conflicts
+# Studying Large Language Model Behaviors Under Context-Memory Conflicts With Real Documents

-Official repository for the paper **Studying Large Language Model Behaviors Under Realistic Knowledge Conflicts**.
+Official repository for the paper [**Studying Large Language Model Behaviors Under Context-Memory Conflicts With Real Documents**](https://openreview.net/forum?id=xm8zYRfrqE).

 We introduce a framework for studying context-memory knowledge conflicts in a realistic setup (see image below).